 In addition to its courses and programs, CEH is connected to a number of digital initiatives that provide students the opportunity to work on not only classroom projects but also ongoing projects in the worlds of public history, cultural heritage, and publishing.
 Below is a listing of the various projects:

 The Original Influencers: Sogdians and the Silk Road

 This digital exhibition, located at the Freer|Sackler Asian Art Galleries of the Smithsonian Institute, will tell the story of the Sogdians, a highly influential mercantile people from Central Asia (2nd-9th c.
 AD) that influenced culture across Asia and helped develop the trade routes that came to be known as the Silk Road.
 In collaboration with curators at the Smithsonian, CEH students have had a unique opportunity through classes and internships to help shape this innovative global digital art history project.

 Under the direction of Jonathan Katz, renowned scholar of LGBTQ history, Outhistory.org has become an important site for telling the story of queer people in America.
-Faculty and students at CEH are not only participating in redesigning the site, but are rethinking what it means to develop a public history site for queer people on the web in the 21st century.
+Faculty (professor Keramidas is one of the Co-directors of OutHistory.org) and students at CEH are not only participating in redesigning the site, but are rethinking what it means to develop a public history site for queer people on the web in the 21st century.